annholmes/Putah-Creek-eDNA/Files/conventional_sampling/README.md

 ## 📌 Notes

-• Electrofishing data not paired with eDNA are not shown.
+• Electrofishing data for sites not paired with eDNA are not provided here.
-• Some eDNA sites were not sampled using traps or electrofishing.
+• Some eDNA sites were not sampled using conventional methods.